 1968: The first MLB All-Star game to be played indoors takes place at the Houston Astrodome.
 The National League defeats the American League 1-0 with Willie Mays, who led off the first with a single, advanced two bases on wild throws and scored the game's only run on a fielder's choice, earning MVP honors.

 1965: The Sonny & Cher song "I Got You Babe" is released.
-The song, written by Bono, became the duo's biggest single and their signature song.
-In August 1967 it spend three weeks at No. 1 on the U.S. Billboard Hot 100 singles chart.
+The song, written by Sonny Bono, became the duo's biggest single and their signature song.
+It would spend three weeks at No. 1 on the U.S. Billboard Hot 100 singles chart in August 1967.

 1964: Actress and rock musician Courtney Love, the guitarist for the rock band Hole and Kurt Cobain's widow, is born Courtney Michelle Harrison in San Francisco, California.